codinglead/codinglead.github.io/_posts/2018-10-26-what-is-array-reduce-method-in-javascript.md

     ]
 permalink: /javascript/:title
 ---

-Following a recipe is a way to think about how <span class="highlight__code">reduce()</span> works.
-When following a recipe we get the ingredients and combine them one by one.

 When using <span class="highlight__code">reduce()</span> it goes through every element in an array and allows you to combine them into a single value.